CRM Best Practices to

 Quarterly Meetings

-Schedule meetings with key team members to discuss issues and changes that may affect CRM usage.
+Schedule meetings with key team members to discuss CRM usage issues and changes.
 The easiest way to solve a problem is to ask about it, so do that regularly.
 This allows you to head off issues before they grow into something unmanageable.
-TIP: Include members of all customer-facing teams like sales, customer service, and marketing for the CRM usage meetings.

 Track CRM Usage

-Install tools in the CRM that track usage.
-What was the old saying, trust but verify?
-Even if employees say they are using the software, there are ways to track whether they actually are.
 Having those tools in your CRM can help you ensure data integrity.
-TIP: Lead Scoring is not only crucial for your potential customers but you should also use it for your current customers.
+TIP: Lead Scoring is not only crucial for your potential customers, but you should also use it for your current customers.
 Schedule workflows to assign tasks to sales reps if they aren’t regularly communicating with top customers.

 Notes from Management